Real Estate Attorneys in Maryland, D.C., and Virginia

 Numerous legal structures can be used to create and operate a mixed-use project.
 Counsel for the project developer needs to understand the project and his or her client’s short and long-term goals in order to strategically and properly structure the transaction and draft the underlying project documents.

 Retail leasing is a special niche in commercial leasing transactions.
 Percentage rent, exclusives, co-tenancies, defined protected areas, and radius restrictions are just a few of the concepts unique to retail leasing.
 Combine retail with office, residential, and entertainment uses in a mixed-use project and you have a more complicated retail lease.

 Lerch Early real estate attorneys help clients with acquiring and selling raw land for development, and improved properties such as shopping centers, multi-tenanted office buildings, and multi-family buildings.
 Our attorneys, who represent both buyers and sellers, are experienced in handling critical issues during all phases of the sales and acquisition process.

 Lerch Early, as an agent for both Fidelity National Title Insurance Company and First American Title Insurance Company, offers both closing and title insurance services related to Maryland and District of Columbia commercial real estate transactions.

-Speak With a Maryland Real Estate Attorney Today!
+Speak With a Lerch Early Real Estate Attorney Today!

 Our clients sometimes joke that we should convey with their property— as we “run with the land.”
 Often after a sale, the new purchaser retains us because of our in-depth knowledge of the property or project.
 Many clients have worked with us for decades as we not only know the law, but we know their businesses.
 Throughout the transaction, our focus is on how to complete a deal within the context of the client’s overall business plan.
-Contact us today to get started!
+Whether you are in Maryland, D.C., or Virginia, contact us today to get started!